Ramón Torres Braschi: Early life

-Military service (1940-1946)
+Military service (1940–1946)

 Torres Braschi voluntarily enlisted in the United States National Guard based in Puerto Rico, which was about to be federalized in 1940.
-In May 1942, he was commissioned as an Infantry Second Lieutenant in the United States Army after graduating from the Officer Candidate’s Course (OCS) at Fort Benning, Georgia.
+In May 1942, he was commissioned as an Infantry Second Lieutenant in the United States Army after graduating from the United States Army Officer Candidate School) (OCS) at Fort Benning, Georgia.
 In 1944, he was assigned to the Third Battalion of the 65th Infantry Regiment, serving in several countries, including France and Germany.
 His unit saw action at Peira Cava in the French Maritime Alps.
 He was released from active duty in 1946, having reached the rank of captain.
-His service records indicate credit for campaigns at the European theatre of war in Rhineland, Rome-Arno and Central Europe and four decorations: American Defense Service Medal (with 4 bronze stars); European African Middle Eastern Theater Service Medal; American Campaign Medal; and the World War II Victory Medal.
+His service records indicate credit for campaigns at the European theatre of war in Rhineland, Rome-Arno and Central Europe and four decorations: American Defense Service Medal (with 4 bronze stars); European–African–Middle Eastern Campaign Medal; American Campaign Medal; and the World War II Victory Medal.

-Office of Personnel Commonwealth of Puerto Rico (1947-1956)
+Office of Personnel Commonwealth of Puerto Rico (1947–1956)

 In 1946, he completed his studies at the University of Puerto Rico (UPR) graduating with a bachelor's degree in commercial administration (BBA) (cum laude).
 He began working at the University as its first director of the Personnel Office (now Human Resources).
 In 1947, he resigned to accept an appointment as deputy director of the Office of Personnel of the Government of Puerto Rico.
 The Office was then of recent creation and managed by Don Manuel A. Pérez.
 In 1951, Torres Braschi applied for a leave to study the Master's Degree in Personnel Administration (MPA) at Harvard University's Graduate School of Public Administration.
 Upon his return to Puerto Rico and after the death of Don Manuel A. Pérez in 1951, Torres Braschi served as interim Chief Personnel Officer until he was formally appointed to the post in 1952.

-Superintendent of the Puerto Rico Police (1956-1963)
+Superintendent of the Puerto Rico Police (1956–1963)

-In July 1956 he was appointed first Superintendent of the Puerto Rico Police by then Governor of Puerto Rico, Don Luis Muñoz Marín, thereby becoming the first civil servant to manage that institution.
+In July 1956 he was appointed first superintendent of the Puerto Rico Police by then governor of Puerto Rico, Don Luis Muñoz Marín, thereby becoming the first civil servant to manage that institution.
 Among the most notable events during his tenure were visits to Puerto Rico by U.S. Presidents Dwight D. Eisenhower in February 1960, and John F. Kennedy in December 1961.

-Ramón Torres Braschi was in charge of the police until 1963, when he resigned for health reasons.
+Torres Braschi was in charge of the police until 1963, when he resigned for health reasons.
 The April 1963 editorial column of Public Order (known in Puerto Rico as the publication Orden Publico) magazine summarized his main achievements in the PR Police as follows: